Inland Marine Insurance

 Inland marine insurance cost

-The cost of inland marine insurance coverage varies based on a number of factors about your business.
-Your premium is directly impacted by the value of your business property, your policy limits, industry risk, and more.
+The cost of inland marine insurance coverage varies based on several factors.
+Your premium is directly impacted by the value of your business property, your policy limits, industry risks, and more.

 What is the average cost of inland marine insurance?

-Small businesses pay an average premium of $29 per month, or about $350 annually, for inland marine insurance.
+Small businesses pay an average of $48 per month for inland marine insurance.
+Annual premiums range from around $150 to over $4,500 per year.

 Get inland marine insurance quotes with Insureon